lew1245/kubuntu-manual/source/docs/basic.rst

 Themes
 ~~~~~~~

 Kubuntu allows themes to be changed easily.
-To change your theme go to System Settings -> Workspace Theme in the Desktop Theme section, then choose from the list of installed themes.
+To change your theme go to 'System Settings' -> Workspace Theme in the Desktop Theme section, then choose from the list of installed themes.
 You can change the theme of the Desktop Theme, Cursor Theme, and the Splash Screen.
 Pick from the default choices that are installed, or left-click the 'Get New...' button in each section for more choices.

 Plasmoids
 ~~~~~~~~~~